 What Is a Wind Mitigation Inspection?

 As a homeowner with homeowners insurance, state law entitles you to certain premium reductions, but without inspection, you can’t get them!
-If you haven’t had a windstorm insurance inspection at your current home, you are PROBABLY PAYING TOO MUCH FOR YOUR WINDSTORM INSURANCE!
+If you haven’t had a windstorm insurance inspection at your current home, you are PROBABLY PAYING TOO MUCH FOR YOUR HOMEOWNERS INSURANCE!

 During a wind mitigation inspection, as a licensed inspector, I will report on the key features that may decrease the amount of damage your home suffers during a hurricane or strong windstorm.
 These features fall into several categories, such as exterior construction type, roof shape and construction methods, the age of roof covering, door and window opening protection as well as the actual year the home was built.
 Another factor may be the elevation of a property and how it relates to wind speed.

 Thurmond Home Inspections takes great pride in our quality Wind Mitigation Inspections.
 We work closely with other industry leaders and maintain the most current education on how to properly perform these inspections.
 You will receive the most detailed report that will completely satisfy the insurance carrier beyond their expectations without the hassle of an insurance carrier reinspection.

 What Is a Four Point Home Inspection?